MichaelYagi/plexshowtime/README.md

 This is one of my apps for the TidByt.
 It randomly pulls media data from a Plex server using a [Plex token](https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/).

-You can choose from many options.
+You can choose from a number of options.

 <img src="https://github.com/user-attachments/assets/95cd84e3-2194-4c70-9d5a-3e6133c9ff71" alt="screenshot" height="500"/>